-XX = Log Site ID# that was set in the Data Logging menu
+Tag is set according to the Log Site ID entered in the instrument Data Logging menu.

-Y = Sequential indicator for log files from the selected Log Site ID that are currently saved on the USB drive.
-Formatted as A, B, C, etc...
-At the letter Z the character " - " will appear indicating that maximum number of downloads from that Log Site ID are present on the USB drive.
-Older files can be deleted or a different USB drive can be used.
+Download letter will be A for the first download from an instrument.
+B for the second, then C etc. At the letter Z a - character will appear indicating that the maximum number of downloads for that instrument are on the USB flash drive.
+Older files can be erased or moved from the flash memory drive or a new memory drive can be used.